plaudev/ParseHerokuPushNotification/README.md

   $ sudo chown -R $(whoami) /usr/local/lib

 The other is the mongodb version issue already discussed above in #2.2.6.
 If any step here seems confusing, read #2.2.2 & #4.3.1 again.
 I'm intentionally trying to control my verbiage here to save time.

+All those pieces of software & files you need will be placed into a folder "node_modules" that npm will create for you.
+This is why you have that entry in the .gitignore file (the other is a "logs" folder that your local Heroku server will write to).
 Assuming npm installs everything correctly:

   $ heroku local web